 The USACE has determined that the proposed expansion of the Haile Gold Mine could significantly affect the quality of the human and natural environment, and that the DA permit modification decision would be a major federal action that requires the preparation of a Supplemental Environmental Impact Statement (SEIS).

-This SEIS will update the 2014 Final Environmental Impact Statement for the Haile Gold Mine Project prepared by the U.S. Army Corps of Engineers, Charleston District in 2014 by describing and analyzing impacts from the proposal for expanded mine facilities that are different from the prior EIS.
+This SEIS will update the 2014 Final Environmental Impact Statement for the Haile Gold Mine Project prepared by the USACE, Charleston District in 2014 by describing and analyzing impacts from the proposal for expanded mine facilities that are different from the prior EIS.

 Agency Roles and Responsibilities